btnguyenPersonal/classnotesS2021/coms472/472notes1.md

 Path consistency checks implicit constraints inferable across triples of variables along a path

 Go up from unary constraints to binary to ternary, to solve the problems

+## Backtracking Algorithm

+Repeatedly chooses an unassigned variable $X$

+Treat all values $v_j \in D_i$

+## Forward Checking

+Every new variable assignment opens the door for new domain reductions on neighboring variables

+## Tree Decomposition

+Every variable X must appear in at least one tree node n

+Two variables X,Y sharing a constraint must appear together in at least one node n

+If X appears in two nodes n_1 and n_2, it must appear in every node on the path connecting n_1 and n_2